custersnele/template_spotify_records/README_en.md

 ## 2023 spotify top 50

-### Introductie
+### Introduction
-Gegeven is een dataset die als muziek in de oren zal klinken, de top 50 van Spotify van 2023 (top_50_2023.csv).
-In deze opdracht ga je leren om de data in te lezen.
-Vervolgens ga je bewerkingen maken met streams en lambda expressies.
+Given is a dataset that will sound like music to the ears, the top 50 of Spotify from 2023 (top_50_2023.csv).
+In this assignment, you read the data.
+Then, you will perform operations using streams and lambda expressions.

-### Leerdoelen:
+### Learning Objectives:
 - File I/O
 - ArrayList
-- Streams en lambda expressies
+- Streams and lambda expressions
-- Unit testen schrijven
-- Maven gebruiken voor dependencies
+- Writing unit tests

-### Probleemstelling
+### Problem Statement

-Het csv bestand bestaat uit een 50 lijnen met telkens dezelfde opbouw, de eerste regel van het bestand bevat de kolomnamen:
+The CSV file consists of 50 lines with the same structure, the first line of the file contains the column names:

      artist_name;track_name;is_explicit;album_release_date;genres;danceability;valence;energy;loudness;acousticness;instrumentalness;liveness;speechiness;key;tempo;mode;duration_ms;time_signature;popularity